 As for its Oscar chance, there’s no doubt this will be a strong contender, and that’s not just because Spielberg’s name is attached.
 If I had to pick which could be a frontrunner to win Best Picture, maybe this has a chance.
 After Spielberg was robbed of winning for Saving Private Ryan and it’s been nearly 30 years since one of his films won (Schindler’s List), nothing would make me happier than to see something this crowd-pleasing take it home.
 When you think it might’ve been a sign of retirement, the recent news of his doing a remake or continuation of Bullitt with Bradley Cooper doesn’t show signs of him slowing down soon.

 The Fabelmans is living proof Steven Spielberg hasn’t lost his touch as a filmmaker.
 What a heartwarming coming-of-age story that’s a love letter to cinema and family filled with lots of warmth.
 From its performances (LaBelle and Williams in particular), script, and the driving passion for what makes us feel alive, you better believe he crafted something truly remarkable right until an unforgettable final shot.
 Truly one of his best films in ages, ranking higher than I had ever imagined.
-It just goes to show he’s capable of making one of my favorites from this year that didn’t leave me disappointed.
+It just shows he’s capable of making one of my favorites from this year which didn’t disappoint me.

 The Fabelmans is now playing in theaters nationwide| Runtime: 151 Minutes| Rated PG-13 for some strong language, thematic elements, brief violence and drug use| Studio: Universal Pictures.